JianghaiSCU/R2RNet/README.md

 ## Dataset
 We have fixed the image naming bugs, you can download the LSRW dataset from: https://pan.baidu.com/s/1XHWQAS0ZNrnCyZ-bq7MKvA (code: wmrr)

+##Note: Some outdoor image pairs are not pixel-to-pixel aligned, there may be some local offsets between two images, Therefore, we recommend using non-reference evaluation metrics for these images.

 If you use our code and  dataset, please cite our paper.
 ## Pre-trained model
 You can download pre-trained models from：https://pan.baidu.com/s/1fYBAvzCuuzmaFmDDAlsCWA (code: wmr1), then put the pre-trained models into Decom, Denoise, Relight, respectively.